duyphong1204/Logseq/pages/ULISS___Sem4___General Geography Of The UK & The US___Unit 5%3A Wales.md

 		  logseq.order-list-type:: number
 - ## Exercise 3
 	- Fill each of the following gaps with ONE suitable word.
-		- The three major cities in Wales are all situated in the area in the south of Wales.
-They are logseq.order-list-type:: number
+		- The three major cities in Wales are .
+They are all situated in the *coastal* area in the south of Wales. logseq.order-list-type:: number
 		- The southeast of Wales is the most total population live. region, where about two-thirds of the logseq.order-list-type:: number